No event scheduled at this time Opens a New Window.

 In 1992, the non-profit Agricultural Container Recycling Council (ACRC) was formed to promote and support container recycling programs throughout the country.

-The ACRC recycling programs are funded by major agrochemical manufacturers.
+Originally, the ACRC recycling programs were funded by major agrochemical manufacturers.

-Since the program's inception, Napa County has recycled approximately 308,000 pounds of chemical containers or 154 tons.
+Since the program’s inception, Napa County has recycled nearly 570,000 pounds of chemical containers or 285 tons.